vantage6/v6-kaplan-meier-py/docs/v6-kaplan-meier-py/privacy.rst

       - Risk analysis
     * - Reconstruction
       - ⚠
       - Event times might be reconstructed / obtained by the client.
-To mittigate noise should be added to the unique event times.
-The user should not send many requests to the server to get the unique event times.
+To mitigate this, noise should be added to the unique event times.
+The user should not send many requests with different random seeds or they may be able to reconstruct the unique event times.
     * - Differencing
       - ✔
       - Not applicable